Kinovea/kinovea-docs/source/capture/hardware/industrial.rst

 Other options for IDS
 *********************

-In order to use options that are not supported in Kinovea use IDS' uEye Cockpit.
+In order to use options that are not supported in Kinovea, use IDS' uEye Cockpit.
 Modify the camera configuration in uEye Cockpit and do File > Save parameters to file.
 Then in Kinovea, use the Import parameters button on the camera configuration dialog and point to the file you just saved.